aakif-h/Lawn-Monitoring-System/README.md

 The above image depicts the completed circuit.
 The relay is not currently connected to the sprinkler system, but rest assured, the project works as intended.
-The below video is a demonstration of how the monitoring system may theoretically function.
+The below video is a demonstration of how the monitoring system may theoretically function (Note: click on the image below; GitHub can't seem to render local videos properly).

 <div align="center">
   <a href="https://www.youtube.com/watch?v=aic25bEzj8o"><img src="https://img.youtube.com/vi/aic25bEzj8o/0.jpg" alt="IMAGE ALT TEXT"></a>